xvdp/dok/README.md

     * sets `ENV $PORT` for reference
     * see section on running

-Should be built before any docker image that requires `$HOME`
+Should be built before any docker image that requires `$HOME`.

 ---
 ## ./images/mamba